Another Met Gala in the books, so how did they do on theme?

 “I don’t think anyone was out to make a mockery of the night.
 No one came to be disrespectful.
 But there were those who evidently didn’t make the attempt to honor the designer’s parameters,” Rubenstein said.
 “Lagerfeld clothes were never overtly sexy.
 He rarely showed plunging necklines, backless dresses, lots of midriff or skirts slit to the hip.
 So those who did show up blatantly showing off with swaths of exposed skin, like Mary J Blige, Jennifer Lopez and Lil Nas X looked awkwardly out of place.”

-Claire, too, sees designers who did well by Lagerfeld, blending the honoree’s aesthetic with their own.
+Zachary, too, sees designers who did well by Lagerfeld, blending the honoree’s aesthetic with their own.
 Anne Hathaway is the shining star of that moment, she said, in custom Versace with founder Gianni’s famous safety pins in a Chanel boucle.

-Sergio Hudson’s form-fitting pink boucle stunner worn by Kiki Palmer honored both Josephine Baker and Lagerfeld’s work in the 1950s, Claire said.
+Sergio Hudson’s form-fitting pink boucle stunner worn by Kiki Palmer honored both Josephine Baker and Lagerfeld’s work in the 1950s, Zachary said.
 Less subtle was Wang’s massive ballgown for Collins with “Karl” emblazoned across the train.

 If Collins was less subtle, Jeremy Pope was a bullhorn in a 32-foot cape with a black-and-white Lagerfeld portrait, thanks to Balmain’s Olivier Rousteing.